KabukiStarship/Script2/ascii_data_types_specification_rfc.md

 ### 2.6.a Epoch and Invalid Timestamps

-The 32-bit time epoch shall be 16 years starting at the January 1st of the beginning of each decade beginning from 0 AD.
-System that use
+The 32-bit time epoch shall be 16 years starting at the January 1st of the beginning of each decade beginning from 0 AD but not starting until January 1st 2032.
+Before January 1st 2032 the epoch shall be the Unix Timestamp Epoch.

-#### 32-bit Timestamp Range
+#### Max 32-bit Timestamp Range

 * `(+/-) ((2^30)-1)/(60*60*24*365) = (+/-) 36 years`

-#### 64-bit Timestamp Range
+#### Max 64-bit Timestamp Range

 * `(+/-) ((2^62)-1)/(60*60*24*365) = (+/-) 146,235,604,338 years`